 However, I do have a pocket knife.

 (Eugene Smith joined Peoples Temple in 1973 and lived in the Temple’s San Francisco commune before leaving for Jonestown in fall 1977.
 He was in Georgetown on November 18 clearing items from customs.
 Numerous members of his family – including his mother, wife, and infant son – died in Jonestown.
 His complete collection of writings for the jonestown report may be found here.
-He can be reached at email@example.com.)
+He can be reached through this website.)